shidarin/shidarin.github.io/source/_posts/2013-12-22-controlling-nuke-lut-behavior.markdown

 2. Protect data layers from the transform.
 3. Ensure the transform happens in the correct colorspace.

-We don't need to worry about 3D LUTs affecting the alpha channel, because while a 1D LUT affects every channel the same, a 3D LUT has instructions for each color channel specifically- meaning it won't have any instructions for any alpha channels and will leave them alone.
+We don't need to worry about 3D LUTs affecting the alpha channel, because while a 1D LUT affects every channel the same, a 3D LUT has instructions for each color channel specifically- meaning it won't have any instructions for alpha channels and will leave them alone.

-Foundry only gives some example nodes to use for 3D LUTs, such as the `Vectorfield` node, but doesn't mention the best node to use, the [OpenColorIO](http://opencolorio.org/) node, `OCIOFileTransform`.
+Foundry gives some example nodes to use for 3D LUTs, such as the `Vectorfield` node, but doesn't mention the best node to use, the [OpenColorIO](http://opencolorio.org/) node, `OCIOFileTransform`.

 #####Why Use OpenColorIO?